arosenberg01/Uber-Worker/README.md

 If no file input is given, it defaults to using 'data/input.js'

-The nput file should be an array of JSON objects, where each object conforms to the requirements listed for getUberOptions.
+The input file should be an array tasks formatted as JSON objects, where each object conforms to the requirements listed for getUberOptions.
 Ex:

 ```javascript
 [